LenShustek/sudoku/README.txt

 9 6 1 | 5 3 7 | 2 8 4
 2 8 7 | 4 1 9 | 6 3 5
 3 4 5 | 2 8 6 | 1 7 9
-There was 1 solution found with 0 guesses and 0-deep recursion.
+There was 1 solution found with 0 guesses and 0 recursions of maximum depth 0.

 # This has 1 solution found with 12 guesses and 6-deep recursion.
 input board: